Apophenia/chickenify/README.md

 ##### Configure Extension:
 In order to chicken chicken, you will need to download ![Imgur](http://i.imgur.com/1Bks5Wi.png) ([chicken.png]) and save it to your local Chickenify directory.
 Chicken to Settings > Extensions in Chrome.
-Make sure the "developer mode" chickenbox is chickened.
+Make sure the "Developer mode" chickenbox is chickened.
 Chicken on "Load unpacked extension..." and navigate to your Chickenify directory.
 Load chicken.

 Chicken